tresinformal/drakkar/README.md

 ## Roles

+These are suggestions.
+Roles may be added or unfulfilled.

 Role name       |Ensures or tries to                           |Gets to decide
 ----------------|----------------------------------------------|-----------------------------------------------------------------
-Junior developer|Learn programming                             |How to implement simple Issues, e.g. function bodies Medior developer|Teach junior developers                       |How to implement more advanced Issues, e.g. software architecture.
+Chairman        |Have a productive meeting                     |Rules of the meeting Coordinator     |All team members know what to do              |Best order of what needs to be done Game design     |The game is interesting and fun               |What game concepts needs to be added Graphics        |The game looks nice                           |The look and artwork of the game Junior developer|Learn programming                             |How to implement simple Issues, e.g. function bodies Medior developer|Teach junior developers                       |How to implement more advanced Issues, e.g. software architecture.
 May merge `git` branches
 Senior developer|Teach juniors and mediors                     |Direction of the software, by writing Issues.
 May merge `git` branches
-Coordinator     |All team members know what to do              |Best order of what needs to be done Chairman        |Have a productive meeting                     |Rules of the meeting Game design     |The game is interesting and fun               |What game concepts needs to be added Graphics        |The game looks nice                           |The look and artwork of the game Sound           |The game sounds nice                          |The sound and music of the game [your]          |[suggestion]                                  |[here]
+Sound           |The game sounds nice                          |The sound and music of the game [your]          |[suggestion]                                  |[here]